California enacts a broad privacy law, taking on companies that collect and sell your data

 A major privacy bill signed into law in California on Thursday is poised to reshape how Silicon Valley does business.
-When the law goes into effect, people living in the Golden State can tell companies to stop collecting or selling their personal data.
+When the law goes into effect, companies will face the country's toughest privacy requirements, including stopping the collection and sale of personal data upon request from consumers.

 Privacy advocates cheered the new law.
 Marc Rotenberg, executive director of the Electronic Privacy Information Center, said the law means privacy could become an issue that impacts the upcoming midterm elections.